Long Beach Sexual Harassment

 Experiencing sexual harassment at work is draining and isolating.
 You may be trying to keep your job, protect your reputation, and still figure out whether what is happening is even legal.
 If you are dealing with harassment in or around Long Beach, you do not have to sort this out alone.

 Badame Law Group, APC is an employment law firm that represents workers across Southern California in serious workplace matters, including harassment and retaliation.
-Our sexual harassment attorneys in Long Beach draw on decades of practice handling employment disputes, and we offer confidential, no-cost case evaluations directly with an attorney so you can understand your options before you decide what to do next.
+Our sexual harassment attorneys in Long Beach draw on decades of practice handling employment disputes, and we offer confidential, no-cost case evaluations directly with a sexual harassment attorney so you can understand your options before you decide what to do next.

 Our goal is to help you regain a sense of control.
 We listen carefully to what happened, explain how California law applies, and discuss realistic paths forward that take your safety and career into account.